pinazo/apiguide/principles/dogfood.rst

 **Consume your API for your online services**

-Agencies that publish APIs must use their own APIs for the providing the equivalent online service.
+Agencies that publish APIs must use their own APIs for providing the equivalent online service.
 By consuming your own API you will ensure that your API (wholesale) service:

  * remains aligned with your online (retail) service
  * maintains at least the same availability level as your online (retail) service.